7mind/blog/lightweight-reflection.md

 Lightweight Scala Reflection and why Dotty needs TypeTags reimplemented
 =======================================================================

+## Summary

+`TypeTag` in `scala-reflect` is great but flawed.
+In this article I provide some observations of my experience of building a custom type tag, not depending on `scala-reflect` in runtime, potentially portable to dotty and providing identity and subtype checks.
+My model is not completely correct though it is enough for most of the purposes.
+Also I hope that this post may help convince Dotty team to support some form of type tags.

+## Introduction

 [Type tags](https://docs.scala-lang.org/overviews/reflection/typetags-manifests.html) are one of the most attractive features of Scala.

 They allow you to overcome type erasure, check subtyping and equality.
 Here is an example: